ucsf-wynton/wynton-website-hpc/docs/get-started/access-cluster.md

 To log into the cluster, assuming your user name is `alice` (case sensitive), do the following:

-1. open a terminal (called 'Terminal' on macOS and most Linux distributions), and
+1. Open a terminal (called 'Terminal' on macOS and most Linux distributions),

-2. at the terminal prompt, type `ssh alice@{{ site.login.hostname }}` and press ENTER.
+2. at the terminal prompt, type `ssh alice@{{ site.login.hostname }}` and press ENTER, and
 3. when prompted, enter your Wynton password.